openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

    class consumers no-bg
 ```

-`LinearIR` is our graph representation, it's an analog to an nGraph model.
+`LinearIR` is our graph representation, it's an analog to an OpenVINO model.
 It is simply a container for `Expressions`, the order of `Expressions` represents control flow.
-`LIR` also incorporates a range of useful methods to manage the `Expressions`, for example `create_expression(...)` to build `Expressions` from nGraph nodes, or `replace_input(...)` to modify data dependencies between `Expressions`.
+`LIR` also incorporates a range of useful methods to manage the `Expressions`, for example `create_expression(...)` to build `Expressions` from OpenVINO nodes, or `replace_input(...)` to modify data dependencies between `Expressions`.
 Please refer to the implementation in [linear_ir.cpp](../src/lowered/linear_ir.cpp) for more details.

 `Expression` is the main building block of a `Linear IR`.
-It contains a pointer to the nGraph node it was created from and a pointer to the emitter it will be mapped to (which is null until `Expression::init_emitter(...)` is called).
+It contains a pointer to the OpenVINO node it was created from and a pointer to the emitter it will be mapped to (which is null until `Expression::init_emitter(...)` is called).
 An `Expression` can have an arbitrary number of inputs and outputs, we will refer to them simply as ports.
 Every port can be uniquely identified by the `ExpressionPort` class.
 The `ExpressionPort` contains a pointer to the `Expression` which port it represents, the port type (`input` or `output`) and its index (input/output number).